-Music Logic
+PLII Music

-Music Logic provides user-adjustable steering to give an exciting sound with many types of music.
+PLII Music uses the Pro Logic II DSP processing mode to decode music sources, and provides for user-adjustable steering to give an exciting sound with many types of music.
 We recommend this option for studio-produced music, ie material not produced using natural soundfield recording.